wageslave74/demo/README.md

 # Demo of a flask/redis app in docker

-First build the retwis image
-- cd retwis
-- docker build -t retwis:latest .

-Then use docker-compose to install the app
+Use docker-compose to install and run the app
-- cd ..
 - docker-compose up -d

 Then hit http://localhost:9001/ in your web browser